akuklev/HOCC/README.md

 (via Kripke Representation) into the Heyting algebra of up-sets of some poset.
 It seems possible to interpret $CC_{obs}($n + 1$)$ in ZFC($n + 1$) in such a way that the propositions `p : Ω°` will be modeled by up-sets of the inaccessible cardinal $V_κ$ taken as a poset of sets ordered by inclusion.
-On the type-theoretic side we'll have the type of Aczel sets `Vₙ` modelling ZFC($n$).
+On the type-theoretic side we'll have the type of Aczel sets `Vₙ` modeling ZFC($n$).
-Utilizing the impredicative universal quantifier of `Ω°` to represent both finitary and infinitary conjuntions, it seems possible to translate each `s : Vₙ` into the respective Zakharyaschev subframe canonical formula `φₛ : Ω°` [[Bezhanishvili2022]] that will be in interpreted precisely by the set
+Utilizing the impredicative universal quantifier of `Ω°` to represent both finitary and infinitary conjunctions, it seems possible to translate each `s : Vₙ` into the respective Zakharyaschev subframe canonical formula `φₛ : Ω°` [[Bezhanishvili2022]] that will be in interpreted precisely by the set
 $s ∈ V_κ$ in the model, finalizing the circle.

-Intriguingly, this model seems to validate that non-constructive proofs `p : ‖a ~ b‖ᶜ` can be used for term conversions without compromizing computational properties of the system.
+Intriguingly, this model seems to validate that non-constructive proofs `p : ‖a ~ b‖ᶜ` can be used for term conversions without compromising the computational properties of the system.

 [Bezhanishvili2022]: “Axiomatization Techniques for Intermediate Logics”

 §§ Compatibility with Univalent Equality
 ----------------------------------------

-Unfortunatelly, $CC_{obs}$ fails to qualify as the ultimate foundational system for two reasons:
+Unfortunately, $CC_{obs}$ fails to qualify as the ultimate foundational system for two reasons:
 * `Ω°` does not contain enough propositions to be a subobject classifier, that is the proposition “`y : T` belongs to the image of the function `f`” is not always representable by a computationally irrelevant `P : T → Ω°`, and conversely not every provably functional relation `R : X → Y → Ω°`can